DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Put a user request in incoming requests on the recipents side.
 * Create a popup, if you accept: Added to database, given a flag indicating which user it is from.

+#25

+Problem fixed.
+I have added those two directories plus 2 more.
+You can add friends now.
+This is a two part process; firstly you send a request to the user which is stored in the FriendRequest folder within their userprofile.
+In tandem, another folder called PendingFriendRequest stores an identical copy of the request.
+Permission on the Firebase database needed to be modified to allow a user to write to a directory on another users account.
+I created an personalised Array adapter that displays PendingFriendRequests.
+I implemented a friendsList, allowing you to see all your currently held friends.

+You can now successfull send songs to a friend.
+Data transfer is similar to approach above.
+Custom ArrayAdapter have been generated to care for the ListView.
+Selection of the data you wish to share is done through a popup Dialog.
+Here are a handful of my goals moving forward:

+* Accept song, story in database.
+Two separate lists?
+* Set user profile picture on the new songs.
+* Modify Adapters to make them response to button.onClick().
+* Discover bug with Dads phone.